Content Navigation

 Fact Name Description

-Purpose The IRS Schedule A 990 and 990-EZ forms are used by tax-exempt organizations to report their financial activities and ensure compliance with federal regulations.
+Purpose The IRS Schedule A 990 and 990-EZ forms are used by tax-exempt organizations to provide information about their activities, finances, and governance.

 Guide to Using IRS Schedule A 990 or 990-EZ